About dqd

 We exercise agency when we inform ourselves on the collective problems we face, when we engage colleagues in dialogue and debate, to work through our theories and philosophies of care, when we address our representatives, directly, and advocate for our needs and preferences.
 For our decision-makers to be fully functional, they require our involvement in making the decisions that affect each and every one of us.
 So, attend gatherings with your colleagues, talk things out, it’s OK if you disagree…it forces you to strengthen your arguments or alter your position based on new information.
 This is how the profession matures.

-Development – Your leaders would develop you as 1) a practitioner – critical thinking[xxxi], research literacy, business acumen, technical proficiency – and as 2) an agent of the profession – skills in public and media relations[xxxii], patient education, integration with complementary health disciplines.
+Development – Your leaders would develop you as 1) a practitioner – critical thinking[xxxiii], research literacy, business acumen, technical proficiency – and as 2) an agent of the profession – skills in public and media relations[xxxiv], patient education, integration with complementary health disciplines.
 These leaders would regularly monitor and collect critical data from the profession to observe trends, sharing their analyses with you so you can make informed day-to-day decisions in practice.
 Your leaders would recognize and acknowledge exceptional members, “train the trainers” and make succession plans for training the next generation of leaders.

 In Closing

 You are the key element, the missing link in the machinery that’s required for essential change.
-Exercise your Agency – knock on the doors of your decision-makers and demand competent Leadership, broad Engagement, effectual Advocacy and rich Development.
+Exercise your agency – knock on the doors of your decision-makers and demand competent Leadership, broad Engagement, effectual Advocacy and rich Development.
 The society of Massage Therapists, if properly applied, can contribute immensely to challenges faced by community health, productive workforces, and underserved populations.
 The stakes are high for all of us, and particularly if you’re closer to the entry-level stage of your practice.
 Go ahead, knock on that door…and do not leave until you have been listened to.

 Post-Script

-[i] https://www.massagetherapycanada.com/boom-bust-bane-and-breakthrough-2544/
+[i] https://dondillon-rmt.com/wp-content/uploads/2025/05/MTC.Spring2015_Boombustbane.pdf

-[ii] https://www.massagetherapycanada.com/take-the-spa-industry-seriously-1503/
+[ii] https://dondillon-rmt.com/wp-content/uploads/2025/05/MTC.Aut2009_takeSpaSeriously.pdf

-[iii] https://www.massagetherapycanada.com/touch-is-our-language-reclaiming-sensibilities-in-an-unsensible-time/
+[iii] https://dondillon-rmt.com/wp-content/uploads/2025/03/MTCSpring2021_Touch.Language.pdf

-[iv] https://www.massagetherapycanada.com/our-innate-potential-participating-in-the-creation-of-ourselves-as-rmts-and-beyond/
+[iv] https://dondillon-rmt.com/wp-content/uploads/2025/03/MTCSum2021_Innate.Potential.pdf

 [v] https://www.cmtca.ca/